GiGurra/bookeeper/README.md

 ### Mod activation

 Mods are activated by name and version, by running `bookeeper mods activate <mod-name> <version>`.
-This will create symlinks the bg3 mod directory to all the `.pak` files in the mod version directory under `downloaded_mods`.
+This will create symlinks in the bg3 mod directory to all the `.pak` files in the mod version directory under `downloaded_mods`.

 ### CLI help